Cong alleges govt disrespecting Constitutional propriety by not inviting President to inaugurate new Parliament building | Politics

 Congress chief Mallikarjun Kharge said that the then president Ram Nath Kovind was not invited for the new Parliament's foundation laying ceremony in December 2020 and claimed that President Murmu is not being invited for the inauguration of the new Parliament building.

 ''The Modi Government has repeatedly disrespected propriety.
-The Office of the President of India is reduced to tokenism under the BJP-RSS Government,'' the Congress president said in a series of tweets.
+The Office of the President of India is reduced to tokenism under the BJP-RSS Government,'' the Congress president alleged in a series of tweets.

 Noting that Parliament is the supreme legislative body while the President is the highest Constitutional authority, he said she alone represents the government, the Opposition, and every citizen alike.

 ''She is the First Citizen of India.
-Inauguration of the new Parliament building by her will symbolise the government's commitment to democratic values and Constitutional propriety,'' Kharge said.
+Inauguration of the new Parliament building by her will symbolise the government's commitment to democratic values and Constitutional propriety,'' Kharge tweeted.

 Prime Minister Modi will inaugurate the new Parliament building on May 28 following an invitation by Lok Sabha Speaker Om Birla.

-Former Congress president Rahul Gandhi and several opposition leaders have said that the president should inaugurate the new Parliament House rather than the prime minister.
+Former Congress president Rahul Gandhi and several opposition leaders have said that the president should inaugurate the new Parliament House and not the prime minister.

+''Articles 60 and 111 of the Constitution of India make it clear that the President is the head of parliament.
+It was bizarre enough that the PM performed the ground-breaking ceremony and puja when construction began, but totally incomprehensible (and arguably unconstitutional) for him and not the President to inaugurate the building,'' Congress MP Shahi Tharoor tweeted.

 ''The Congress has expressed its concern as the principal opposition party and we feel strongly that the constitutional propriety should be maintained and the honourable president who is the head of the Parliament should be requested by the government to inaugurate.